-Occupational Layoff (OL) Outsourcing - A firm j employs at least 10 workers in occupation p at time Between l and l + 1 the firm j reduces employment in occupation p by at least 75%.
+Occupational Layoff (OL) Outsourcing - A firm j employs at least 10 workers in occupation p at time l.
+Between l and l + 1 the firm j reduces employment in occupation p by at least 75%.

 This definition describes any instance where a firm employs a large number of workers in a specific occupation, and then removes the vast majority of workers in that occupation.
-Restricting to instances with at least 10 workers ensures the occupation was utilized by the firm, and we are not observing regular shifting between occupations or temporary labor.
+Restricting to instances with at least 10 workers ensures the occupation was utilized by the firm, and we are not observing regular shifting between occupations or temporary labor.16

-This definition likely captures more outsourcing events than both the definition based on worker flows in the main text of Goldschmidt and Schmieder (2017) First, it allows for non-FCSL occupations, meaning there are more possible types of outsourcing.
-Second, it captures instances where firms hire or subcontract
+This definition likely captures more outsourcing events than both the definition based on worker flows in the main text of Goldschmidt and Schmieder (2017) First, it allows for non-FCSL occupations, meaning there are more possible types of outsourcing.17 Second, it captures instances where firms hire or subcontract

-$^{16}$ Appendix C.1, provides a sensitivity analysis examining how the results change by restricting or expanding the minimum number of workers in occupation o.
-Figure C.1 outlines the effect of outsourcing on earnings 5 years after treatment ( $\beta_5^{Treated}$ ) restricting to events with at least 5 workers in occupation o, at least 6 workers, etc. There is no effect of changing the minimum number of workers on estimated earnings.
+16Appendix C.1, provides a sensitivity analysis examining how the results change by restricting or expanding the minimum number of workers in occupation o.
+Figure C.1 outlines the effect of outsourcing on earnings 5 years after treatment ($\beta_5^{Treated}$) restricting to events with at least 5 workers in occupation o, at least 6 workers, etc. There is no effect of changing the minimum number of workers on estimated earnings.

-&lt;sup>17One minor difference between this definition and Goldschmidt and Schmieder (2017) is that FCSL occupations are not pooled into single "food workers" or "cleaners" occupations in order to identify layoff events (See Goldschmidt and Schmieder, 2017, table A-3 for the exact correspondence).
-This is to allow a single definition across FCSL layoffs and non-FCSL layoffs, as there is no similar aggregating process for non-FCSL workers.
-In practice, this allows for more events-this definition picks up instances of firms laying off their glass or building cleaners (beruf - 934) but not vehicle cleaners (beruf - 936).
-Pooling only FCSL occupations does not materially impact the results.

-to a new firm.
+17One minor difference between this definition and Goldschmidt and Schmieder (2017) is that FCSL occupations are not pooled into single "food workers" or "cleaners" occupations in order to identify layoff events (See Goldschmidt and Schmieder, 2017, table A-3 for the exact correspondence).
+This is to allow a single definition across FCSL layoffs and non-FCSL layoffs, as to a new firm.
 Goldschmidt and Schmieder (2017) analyze instances where workers moved from the original establishment to a new establishment to identify outsourcing events.
 However, workers may quit rather than be outsourced, or the firm may hire a totally new firm rather than have their current workers be part of the supplying firm.
 In the late 1990s, the German telecommunications company T-Com subcontracted 80% of its directory assistance jobs to a different company.
 The workers were shuffled to different roles in the firm (Doellgast and Green, 2007).
 This type of event would be captured by this definition of outsourcing unless there were also substantial worker flows to the subcontractor.
+The use of occupational layoffs is also motived by the findings of Felix and Wong (2021), who find that legalizing outsourcing in Brazil led to occupational layoffs rather than on-site outsourcing events.